-Participation in weekly online discussion will be 40% of your grade for the semester.
-Discussion questions will be posted on Tuesday, with ensuing conversations on the discussion board due the following Monday.
-As you have a week to read the assignments and add your posts, late submissions will not be accepted.
+Participation in online discussion will be 40% of your grade for the semester.
+Discussion questions will be posted on ahead of time, with ensuing conversations on the discussion board due following.
+As you have been assigned to read the assignments and add your posts in advance, late submissions will not be accepted.
 I will check your responses and add to the discussion.
 I may choose to close the DB after the due date.
 Each student will be evaluated on their responses to the question and to other students' postings, on a scale of 1 to 4 (see scale below).
 I expect that there will be disagreements, but as future teachers, I also expect that disagreements will be handled in a respectful tone.
-Disrespectful posts or responses will be deleted and will receive 1 points for that discussion post.
+Disrespectful posts or responses will be deleted and will receive 1 point for that discussion post.